DavitMkhitaryan/DavitMkhitaryan/README.md

 #### 👋 ABOUT ME

 I'm **Davit**, **Senior Software Test Engineer & Software Developer**.
 With over 6 years of hands-on experience working on more than 30 web and mobile products, I have developed expertise and skills in several domains, including software testing and test automation, software development, network and system administration and information security.
-I help businesses build and implement test processes, test strategy and test automation, lead QA teams and love working in multi-cultural, agile environments. :technologist:
+I help businesses build and implement test processes, test strategy and test automation, lead QA teams and love working in multi-cultural, agile environments.

 davitmk.eth | davitmk.sol